Drug information provided by: Micromedex

 If you are receiving this medicine for Dupuytren's contracture:

 Using this medicine may cause injury to the blood vessels, tendons, or ligaments of the hand.
-Tell your doctor right away if you have pain or numbness in your hand or arm, trouble bending the finger after the swelling goes down, or bleeding at the injection site.
+Tell your doctor right away if you have pain or numbness in your hand or arm, tears in the skin of your treated finger or hand, trouble bending the finger after the swelling goes down, or bleeding at the injection site.

 This medicine may cause infection.
 Tell your doctor right away if you have a fever, chills, or increasing redness or swelling of your hand.